Big Moose Mountain Ski Area

-is a ski area in Greenville, Maine.
+is a ski area located in Maine's unorganized territory.
+It is located in Big Moose TWP, Maine.
 Opened in 1963, the ski area is located on the north side of Big Moose Mountain (formerly Big Squaw Mountain until 2000), overlooking Moosehead Lake.
 The resort featured two chairlifts that covered 1,700 vertical feet.

 After a chairlift accident and subsequent closure, the ski area operated on a limited basis from 2004 to 2010.

 Friends of the Mountain, a community non-profit group (formerly "Friends of Squaw Mountain"), was later formed.
 It renovated the ski park and currently operates the resort.